leibnizli/arayofsunshine-dev/docs/Hummingbird.md

 ![hummingbird](./img/hummingbird.png)

-* jpg/png/webp/svg/gif/html will replace the current file after compression, and a new file with .min will be generated after css/js compression
+* jpg/png/webp/svg/gif/html will replace the current file after compression, and a new file with .min will be generated after css/js compression.
-* You can create a `source` folder in the current directory and back up the files before processing, which can be enabled in the settings
+* * Backup can be turned on in Settings, and hummingbird will back up the files to the `source` folder in the current directory.
 * Supports clicking to select multiple files, but does not support clicking to select a folder.
 If you need to compress multiple folders, you can only drag and drop them.

 ## Install